Reflexive Verbs in Italian: A Guide to Their Uses and Conjugations

 Something new you will have to learn is the use of reflexive pronouns.
 These are placed before the verb itself but after the subject (if you are using a subject).

-For singular forms, mi is used in place of io, ti with tu, si with lui, lei with Lei.
+For singular forms, mi is used in place of io, ti with tu, si with lui, lei and Lei.

 For plural forms, ci is used in place of noi, vi with voi, and si with loro.